-Client was accused of breaking into a neighborhood house and charged with first degree burglary.
-Criminal defense attorney Jeff Dean investigated the case aggressively and persuaded the prosecuting attorney that the evidence was too weak to prove the case.
-The prosecutor agreed with Jeff and in March 2018 dismissed the burglary charges outright.
+Jeff’s Client was accused of breaking into a house and was charged with first degree burglary.
+Criminal defense lawyer Jeff Dean investigated the case aggressively and persuaded the prosecuting attorney that the evidence was too weak to prove the case.
+The prosecutor agreed with Jeff Dean and dismissed the charges outright.
+The client was totally exonerated.

 Jeff Dean’s client was charged with solicitation of a minor after communicating sexually with a minor online.
 The child told client that she was of legal age.
 However, the internet solicitation statue prohibited an accused from asserting that he thought the child was an adult.
 Jeff argued that this prohibition against asserting “mistake of age” as a defense violated client’s due process rights and that the conviction must be reversed.
 The Court of Appeals agreed with Jeff Dean, reversed the conviction, and dismissed the case. – (Read Full Article in the StarTribune)